 Andrew / Family Money Plan

 “My favorite tool for keeping track of my budget is my net worth tracker.
 I’ve found by having this tool/spreadsheet, and updating it every month, keeps me focused on growing my assets and keeping my spending in check.
 It was a big reason for how we paid off our mortgage in 6 years.”

 Cynthia / Saving and Simplicity

 “In answer to your question I really like the Dave Ramsey Every Dollar app to keep track of our family budget.
 I am also a fan of writing everything down the “old school” way and having a paper budget.
 In the world of personal finance, I am supportive of whichever way will help a family succeed in their budgeting goals.
-In the end as long as you stick to your budget and achieve your financial goals the road you travel and the tools you use is of personal choice.”
+In the end, as long as you stick to your budget and achieve your financial goals the road you travel and the tools you use are of personal choice.”